pomarec/sangre/README.md

 *Note : only postgres supported ATM (more to come)*

-*Note : You can use docker-compose.yml to get a working example running*
+*Note : You can use .docker/docker-compose.yml to get a working example running*

-## 1. Enable postgres replication (TODO)
+## 1. Enable postgres replication

+Run once on your postgres database :
 ```
 ALTER SYSTEM SET wal_level = logical;
 CREATE PUBLICATION supabase_realtime FOR ALL TABLES;
 ```

-## 2. Install realtime broker (TODO)
+## 2. Install realtime broker

+Sangre uses [supabase/realtime](https://github.com/supabase/realtime/) to listen to database changes (insert/modify/delete of rows).

+You can see details of its capabilities and installation process on their repo.

+We give you an example of how to run it in docker compose :

 ```
-insert supabase realtime installation steps
+  realtime:
+    image: supabase/realtime
+    environment:
+      DB_HOST: <your_db_ip>
+      DB_PASSWORD: <your_db_password>
+      SECURE_CHANNELS: false
+    ports:
+      - 4000:4000
 ```

 # Contact